hphelion/documentation/cli.unix.2.compute.md

 To create a Windows compute instance, you need to specify:

 * The file that contains the private segment of your key pair in PEM format
-* A security group with port 3389 open (for RDP); see the [security group rules](/cli/unix/2/compute#SecurityGroupRuleCommands) information on how to open a port on a security group.
+* A security group with port 3389 open (for RDP); see [security group rules](/cli/unix/2/compute#SecurityGroupRuleCommands) forinformation on opening a port on a security group.

-Windows servers are a little slower to start up than other servers; while normally taking only a few minutes,  a start-up time of up to fifteen minutes is possible.
+Windows servers are a little slower to start up than other servers, taking from only a few minutes up to fifteen minutes.

 In the following example, `winserv` is the name of the server, `large` is the flavor name, `1000065672` is the Windows image identifier, `winpair` is the key pair name, `allowsRDP` is the security group with port 3389 open, and ` ./winpair.pem` is the .pem file location (in the current folder).
+Run:

     $ hpcloud servers:add winserv large -i 1000065672 -k winpair -s allowsRDP -p ./winpair.pem
     Created server 'winserver' with id '1db7ec91'.